The Best Turkey Marinade – Quick Facts

 You can cook a marinated turkey (whole, breast, or tenderloin) any way you want!
 Personally, for a whole bird we love Grilled Turkey, Smoked Turkey, or the classic Roasted Turkey.
 If you have a smaller crowd, use the marinade on a Roast Turkey Breast or Slow Cooker Turkey Breast.
 It can even be used to add flavor to Smoked Turkey Wings or Smoked Turkey Legs!

-- Can you freeze turkey in the marinade?
 Yes!
-You can place your raw turkey and marinade in a freezer safe bag (we love stasher bags) and store it in the freezer for up to 6-9 months before thawing and cooking.
+You can place raw turkey and marinade in a freezer safe bag (we love stasher bags) and store it in the freezer for up to 6-9 months before thawing and cooking.
 This is a great way to have to ready to go when you have that turkey craving!

-- Larger Batch: if you are using this marinade on large turkey, you may want make a double or even triple batch!
+Yes, if you plan to marinate a large turkey, you may want to make a double or even triple batch!
 These calculations can automatically be done in the recipe card by clicking 2x or 3x.

 Made this recipe and loved it?!